 2. It’s all in the detail

-Letting someone know where you plan to go and the time frame in which you plan to be gone for is one of the most sensible suggestions we can give you.
+Letting someone know where you plan to go and the time frame in which you plan to be gone for is one of the most sensible suggestions we can give you in terms of mountain safety.
 Giving the details of your planned mountain route, the expected departure and arrival times could rapidly improve your chances of rescue should you need it.

 3. Know your material